Staun8621/DeopInc-TerraformAwsProjects/README.md

 }
 variable "arm_vm_admin_password" {
-  description = "Passwords for the root user in VMs." default     = "easyy.321-" # This should be hidden and passed as a variable, doing this just for training purpose }
+  description = "Passwords for the root user in VMs." default     = "easyy.321-" # This should be hidden and passed as variable, doing this just for training purpose }

 variable "arm_frontend_instances" {
   description = "Number of front instances" default     = 2
+}

+variable "arm_resource_group_name" {
+  description = "The name of the resource group to create." default     = "MehmetOsanmazRG"
 }

 ```